nshrhm/llm-literary-analysis/memory-bank/activeContext.md

 ## Current Focus

 The project is currently focused on:
-- Integrating Claude models into the experiment framework
 - Running unified experiments through `experiment_runner.py`
-- Managing results in a structured directory system for both LLMs
+- Managing results in a structured directory system for all LLMs
 - Evaluating emotional analysis capabilities across different models, personas, and texts
+- Integrating and comparing results from Gemini, Claude, and Grok models

 ## Recent Changes

 - Refactored codebase to use a unified experiment runner:
   - Created `BaseExperimentRunner` with common functionality
-  - Implemented `GeminiExperimentRunner` and `ClaudeExperimentRunner`
+  - Implemented `GeminiExperimentRunner`, `ClaudeExperimentRunner`, and `GrokExperimentRunner`
-  - Updated model definitions in `parameters.py`
+  - Updated model definitions in `parameters.py` to include all LLMs
 - Reorganized result directory structure:
   - Unified format: `results/{llm}/p{persona}_{model}_n{trial}_temp{temp}_t{text}.txt`
   - Separate directories for Gemini and Claude results